 - Let go: Sometimes you have to let go of what you have now in order to move forward.
-Read: Day 28: Let Go, Live a Better Life in 30 Days Program
+Read: Day 28: Letting Go, Live a Better Life in 30 Days Program

 - Let go, #2: If there is something you can’t let go of, dig deeper.
 There is probably something in you waiting to be uncovered.
-Read: Ask Celes – Is It Possible To Let Go of Unhappy Past Forever? and How To Move On From a Relationship (5-part series)
+Read: Is It Possible To Let Go of Unhappy Past Forever? and How to Move On From a Relationship (5-part series)

 - Life: is an experience that you actively create, not something you wait around to “happen”.

 - Limits: The only limit in life is yourself.
 No one’s stopping you from becoming better and achieving more except yourself.
 To reach greater heights, identify your limits and remove them accordingly.